home-assistant/home-assistant.io/source/_docs/configuration.markdown

 <div class='note warning'>

-If you've made any changes, remember to [check your configuration](/docs/configuration/troubleshooting/#problems-with-the-configuration) before trying to reload or restart.
+If you have made any changes, remember to [check your configuration](/docs/configuration/troubleshooting/#problems-with-the-configuration) before trying to reload or restart.

 </div>